 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser settings.
 Each browser is a little different, so look at your browser's Help menu to learn the correct way to modify your cookies.
 Please note that if you disable cookies, some features will be disabled that make your site experience more efficient, and some of our services will not function properly.

-Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
+Overall, cookies help us provide you with a better website experience, by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.
 We use tracking pixels to help us market to customers who are curious about our products.